 The inventor and his invaluable contributions to imaging and medical microscopy.
 Royal Raymond Rife made an invaluable contribution to medical microscopes.
 As a scientist, inventor, and engineer, particularly in imaging and medical microscopy, Royal Raymond Rife was a genius.
 He was to medical optics what Nikola Tesla was to physics.
 In 1913, industrial tycoon Henry Timken of the Timken Roller Bearing Company in Canton, Ohio, sought Rife’s help to solve a manufacturing problem.
 The solution was a scanning machine that could evaluate the quality of the steel used in the company’s roller bearings before going into production.
 The scanner improved the quality of the company’s products and streamlined production to such a degree that Timken was overjoyed.
 When he learned that Rife’s passion was medical imaging, Timken gave him his full financial support and set him up at the family’s estate in San Diego to create his personal lab.
 No expense was too great and nothing was held back.

 Rife discovered that a simple electromagnetic wave wasn’t enough to destroy a microorganism.
-Instead he found a radio frequency wave was readily accepted by the body if it was emitted by a gas within a glass tube.
+Instead, he found a radio frequency wave was readily accepted by the body if it was emitted by gas within a glass tube.

 The other astounding feature of the Rife Universal Microscope was that viruses could be viewed in their live state, like in a movie, whereas the electron microscope could only view viruses in still images or photos.
 When studying any organism, observing how it moves and behaves in real-time provides much more valuable information than viewing it as a static image.
 Over the course of 20 years, Rife would build five of his microscopes, some requested by the most prestigious research scientists in the world.
 The Rife Universal Microscope created a paradigm shift in pathology and microbiology research because much of what his device could do is still considered impossible today.
 But the biggest change was yet to come.